rubyguides

 arr.pop(n=nil) -> obj or array

-Ruby’s array end-points are your basic building blocks for stack and queue data structures. pop and push operate on the right side, shift and unshift on the left.
-All four mutate the array in place, which matters when you’re chaining methods or passing references around.
+Ruby’s collection endpoints are the basic building blocks for stack and queue data structures. pop and push operate on the right side, shift and unshift on the left.
+All four mutate the structure in place, which matters when you’re chaining methods or passing references around.

 arr.pop # remove and return last element